bragle/Logica/README.md

 # Logica
 A tiny programming language for making custom logic flow in PHP applications

+*note: spaces are there for a reason. this language is really simple and requires spaces to split calls*

 Howto:

-Functions are defined within [square brackets].
+Functions are defined within \[square brackets\].

 Available functions: